SixArm/pitch-deck-template/README.md

 * Can you focus more on growth areas and less on sunk areas?

-### Validation after the presentation can improve your pitch

-* How does a stakeholder answer "Why now, why us, why this"?

-* How does a stakeholder answer "What does customer success look like?"

-* How does a stakeholder answer "What are the most important next steps?"

 ### Questions for customers and prospects

 * How are you solving the problem now?